rodabt/vduckdb/README.md

 ### Development Setup

-The project includes several helpful scripts in the `scripts/` directory:
+The project includes a V-native installer that works on all platforms:

-- `install-duckdb.sh` - Automatically downloads and installs the DuckDB library for your platform
+- `src/install_duckdb.v` - Cross-platform DuckDB library installer written in V
-- Additional development tools can be added here
+- No external dependencies - everything runs natively in V

 ### Library Management